gnosischain/documentation/docs/developers/building/first-contract.md

 ---
+description: In the following tutorial we will go through a step-by-step guide on how to deploy a Basic Contract to Gnosis
+keywords: [deploy dapp, full stack app, tutorial, web3, dapp development]
 ---

 # Deploying a Basic Contract

-Follows the same process as deploying to Ethereum

----

 Gnosis is an EVM based chain, meaning deployment steps are the same as deployment to Ethereum or other chains.
 Check the [network specifications](/about/networks/).

 :::note
 You will also need a [small amount of xDai](/tools/faucets) to deploy a contract, and for any contract functions.
 For testing purposes, it is recommended to first deploy to [Chiado testnet](/about/networks/chiado).
-After functionality is tested and confirmed, deploy to Gnosis mainnet!
+After functionality is tested and confirmed, deploy to Gnosis mainnet.
 :::

 ## Tutorials